CVEProject/cvelistV5/README.md

 References in the CVE Program Container maintain the same format as references in a CNA Container.

 The CVE Program container may contain references that have the *x_transferred* tag.
 References with this tag were read from the CNA container on 7/31/2024.
 This is a "one time" copy to maintain the "state" of the CNA reference list as of 7/31/2024.
 CVE Program-added references after this date will not have the *x_transfered" tag.

-In the case of new CVE records created after 7/31/2024, if no Program provided enriched data is added, there will be no CVE Porgram Container associated with the CVE Record.
+In the case of new CVE records created after 7/31/2024, if no Program provided enriched data is added, there will be no CVE Program Container associated with the CVE Record.

 #### Implementation Considerations:

-*Required Containers processing:*  After 7/31//2024, to retrieve all information about a reported vulnerability in the CVE Repositoyr, tool vendors and community users will need to examine the CVE Record CNA Container and the CVE Program Container (if one exists).
-These two containers are minimially required to obtain the core information required by the Program.
+*Required Containers processing:*  After 7/31//2024, to retrieve all information about a reported vulnerability in the CVE Repository, tool vendors and community users will need to examine the CVE Record CNA Container and the CVE Program Container (if one exists).
+These two containers are minimally required to obtain the core information required by the Program.
 All other ADP constainers remain optional from a Program perspective.

-*Potential for Duplicate References* The possibility of reference duplications is an artifact of having more than one organizatoin providing references in separate locations.
-Downstream users will have to determine the appropriate way to resovle potential reference duplications between the CNA container and the CVE Program Container.
+*Potential for Duplicate References* The possibility of reference duplications is an artifact of having more than one organization providing references in separate locations.
+Downstream users will have to determine the appropriate way to resolve potential reference duplications between the CNA container and the CVE Program Container.

 ### CISA-ADP Container